theycallmeswift/theycallmeswift.github.com/_posts/2013-10-25-dont-throw-that-hackathon.md

 ![Geography](/img/dont-throw-that-hackathon/page0036.jpg)

 Here's another protip: New York, San Francisco, and Boston are completely saturated with good events.
-It's also really hard to compete with the one's that have already established a name for themselves.
+It's also really hard to compete with the ones that have already established a name for themselves.
 In general, unless you have a really good reason and a bulletproof marketing strategy, I would steer clear.